Mosaic Brands: Rescue plan and receivership

 Administrators allege the company may have been under safe harbour as early as late 2022.
 It was pressured to disclose that the company was under safe harbour in August 2024.

 On 10 December, receivers announced that the entire Katies brand and an additional combined 80 Millers, Rivers and Noni B stores would be closed down by mid-January 2025, affecting 480 employees.
 It comes after receivers weeded out remaining underperforming stores and buyers saw the Katies brand as an 'uneconomical' blight that would 'present difficulties' for them.
 Administrators have been meanwhile trying to sell the group, with the deadline extended from 13 December to the end of December 2024.

-On 23 January, whilst aforementioned store closures started to slowly take effect store-by-store, receivers announced that Rivers and now all its 136 stores will close down by mid-April affecting another 650 employees, after also failing to find a buyer for the company.
+On 23 January, whilst aforementioned store closures started to slowly take effect store-by-store, receivers announced that Rivers and all its 136 stores would close down by mid-April affecting another 650 employees, after also failing to find a buyer for the company.